sushilbaid/bst-play-ground/README.md

 * class Node
  * visitPostOrder()
  * visitInOrder()
+ * isBst()

 #### createNode(value)
-returns a node with the given value. value is integer type.
+returns a node with the given value. value is number type.

 #### createTree(inOrder, postOrder)
 creates tree with the given inOrder and postOrder traversals - both arrays.